If you have recently adopted a vegetarian lifestyle, you may be wondering, does feta cheese have rennet?

 The first is that it cannot be stored for very long before it becomes unstable and cannot be used.

-This leads to the second issue, that even when the feta cheesemaking process is complete, the rennet still continues to deteriorate.
+This leads to the second issue, that even when the feta cheesemaking process is complete, the rennet continues to deteriorate.

 This leads to an increasingly bitter taste in feta cheese.